Linux For Normies (from a normie's point of view)

 title

 This article is leaning more on telling rather than showing.
-I will mostly give you a few recommendations and tips but you will have to take the big leap and learn the basics by yourself.
+I will mostly give you a few recommendations and tips but you will have to take the big leap and experiment using linux.

 Table of contents